Dana Hall School: History

 In 1871, Charles Blanchard Dana purchased the old Wellesley Square Congregational Church and moved it to his property at what later became 66 Grove Street.
 It was first used as a boarding house called Dana Hall and in 1879, Dana gave it to his friend and founder of Wellesley College, Henry Fowle Durant, to use as a Wellesley College dormitory for the “Teacher Specials,” older women who came to Wellesley to continue their studies.
 In 1880, Henry Durant persuaded teachers and sisters Julia and Sarah Eastman to help him found the Dana Hall School as a feeder school for Wellesley College.

 Dana Hall opened in 1881, with the first classes held on September 8, six years to the day after Wellesley College opened.
+Katharine Lee Bates, author of "America the Beautiful," taught at the school from 1881 until 1885.

 In 1882, a south wing was added onto the Dana Main Building, including a schoolroom, gymnasium, recitation rooms, and dormitory rooms.
 A north wing was later added in 1893.
 In 1902, an extensive addition was added to Dana Main, including a massive Living Room, with a new Dining Room below and the Court between.
 Also added was the French Dining Room.
 New dormitory rooms were added on the floors above.
 In 1905, the Eastman Reference Library, a gift of the class of 1905, was built inside Dana Main.
 A new gymnasium was built connected to Dana Main in 1912.
 Dana Main remained part of campus until 1972 when it was demolished.

 Like many boarding schools, Dana Hall has a long list of traditions and rituals that date back to its founding.
 The first reference to Dana Hall's MidWinter tradition was noted in the 1885 Class History, and the first reference to a school color, "Dana Hall blue" was in 1890.
 The first class pin was noted in the 1892 Class History.
 The Class of 1895 was first class to plant a tree for Dana's Tree Day tradition.
 In 1903, two major Dana Hall traditions were introduced: Field Day and Step Sing.

 Dana Hall School's first reunion occurred in 1897, with 130 alumnae returning to campus.
 The same year, the Dana Hall Association for Alumnae was formed with 150 members.
 The first Dana Hall Association Quarterly was published in 1912.

 In 1898, the Eastman sisters retired after 17 years at the School.
 On May 27, 1898, they formed an agreement to sell the School to Helen Temple Cooke and Marcellus Wheeler for $60,000.

 The same year, the first "yearbook," The Tattler, 1902 was published.
 The yearbook was later renamed to The Focus in 1940.
 This first edition of The Tattler includes the first mentions of a ceremonial Spade and of the Athletic Association.
 In 1902, the 13-member Senior Society (later Tau Kappa Delta, or TKD) was founded.

 The Dana Hall seal was designed in 1909 by George T. Abell of Wellesley, based on the Amor Caritas of Augustus Saint-Gaudens.